ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `byte` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 7: Instance bytes in per second metric metadata" caption-side="top"}
+{: caption="Table 10: Instance bytes in per second metric metadata" caption-side="top"}

 This is for information to help you monitor trends in your usage of how many incoming or outgoing MB/s your clients are transferring to/from your cluster.
 Refer to [{{site.data.keyword.messagehub}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/EventStreams?topic=EventStreams-plan_choose){: new_window} to determine what the recommended limits are for your plan and cluster.

 ### Instance bytes out per second
 {: #ibm_eventstreams_instance_bytes_out_per_second}

-The number of bytes consumed per second from an Event Streams instance
+The number of bytes consumed per second from an {{site.data.keyword.messagehub}} instance

 | Metadata | Description |
 |----------|-------------|